-In the Netherlands, 800 000 homes have been covered by Reggefiber under co-investment so far in over 80 cities (about 10% coverage of total population).
+In the Netherlands, 950 000 homes22 have been covered by Reggefiber under co-investment so far in over 80 cities (about 12% coverage of total population).
 Reggefiber's ambition is to realize nationwide coverage, and 1.2 million homes are planned to be covered by 2012.
 Similarly, in Switzerland, co-investment agreements between the SMP and different utilities (belonging to communes, cantons or cities) for co-investment in FttH networks include plans to achieve from 90 to 100% coverage in the considered areas (the largest Swiss cities) by 2015-2020.
-A recent decision by the Swiss competition authority of 11 November 2011 states that a series of clauses of the co-investment agreements cannot be exempted from sanctions according to article 5 Swiss carter law (comparable to article 101 TFEU regarding http://www.weko.admin.ch/index.html?lang=de&download=NHzLpZeg7t,lnp6l0NTU042l2Z6ln1acy4Zn4Z2qZpnO2Yuq2Z 6gpJCDdlF3g2ym162epYbg2c JjKbNoKSn6A-- agreements restricting competition).
-The further development in the market is therefore unclear at this stage.
-However, in Basel for instance it seems that coverage targets are kept and that some clauses will be removed or adjusted to bring the agreement in line with the cartel law.
-The roll-out seems therefore not to be under fundamental review.
+A recent decision by the Swiss competition authority of 11 November 201123

-&lt;sup>18 Source : Eurostat, 03/2011
+21 Source : Eurostat, 03/2011